 An online application portal will become available in December 2022 to candidates who have received a place offer for Sixth Form.
 The scholarship application deadline is Friday 7 January 2022.
 The shortlisting outcome will be communicated on Monday 17 January 2022.
-Academic scholarship exam and interview will take place on Saturday 22 January 2022.
+The Academic Scholarship written exam and interview will take place on the week commencing 17 January 2022.
 Interviews for shortlisted candidates for Art, Drama, Music and Sport Scholarships will take place between Monday 7 February to Thursday 10 February 2022.
 Scholarship offers will then be communicated on Friday 18 February 2022.
 See also Key Admissions Dates.

 Art (and Textiles)

 Candidates will be asked to submit a letter of application, CV and a portfolio of their best artwork.
 Applications will be assessed based on the following criteria: the artwork the candidate has done outside school lessons and independently; accurate and confident observational drawing/recording from visual sources; evidence of an understanding of the formal elements in art such as shape, proportion, tone and form; use of a wide variety of materials; awareness of other artists/designers and a finished piece.
 Shortlisted candidates will be invited to an interview to discuss their work, art interests, experience and influences.
 Art Scholars are required to make a full contribution to the artistic life of the school, not only in lessons but by taking an active part in clubs and events and advocating art in their year group.